avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 twarc configure
 ```

-This below image should appear in your Terminal.
+This below image should appear in your Terminal:
   Happing Twarcing!
 Do you think Ed Summers and Sam Samhuns, the developers of twarc, is making a pun from Twerking?
 I may have to email them and ask.
 ![Alternate image text](/images/twitter/happy_twarcing.png)

 Now that I have twark configured, I can run a command to retrieve tweet data.